Thanksgiving Turkey Meatloaf

 I follow zero breakfast rules.

-To store just slice it, put it in an air-safe container, and store refrigerated for up to 4 days.
+To store, slice it, put it in an air-safe container, and refrigerate for up to 4 days.

 Sliced Thanksgiving turkey meatloaf surrounded by fresh herbs